ImperatorAvgvstvs/DATA-ANALYST-PORTFOLIO/EXCEL/ReadMe.md

 In this project I demonstrated a strong grasp of the essential skills of Excel, including

 - Data Cleaning
+- Data Type Formatting
-- Aggregate and Arithmateic Functions
+- Find and Replace
+- Conditional Formatting
 - Logic Functions
 - Pivot Tables
-- Data Visualisation
+- Data Visualisation with Dashboards
+- Slicers

 ## Data Cleaning Steps
 1. Formatted as table including headers.
 This is to see our full range of values in each field without having to scroll